Naereen/slides/2018_01__Python_introduction_for_MATLAB_experts__at_Supelec/slides-pandoc.md

 ---

-## :package: How to install modules in Python
+## 📦 How to install modules in Python
 - If you used Anaconda, use `conda install [name]` (in a terminal) to install module `[name]`,
 - Or with the standard installer, use `pip install [name]`.

-## :mag: How to find the module you need ?
+## 🔍 How to find the module you need ?
-- Ask your colleagues :smile: !
+- Ask your colleagues 😄 !
 - Look on the Internet !
 - Look directly on [pypi.org](https://pypi.org) (official) or [anaconda.org](https://anaconda.org)

 ---

-# :package: Overview of main Python modules
+# 📦 Overview of main Python modules
 > Standard library is very rich, but not for scientific applications

 - **Numpy** (numpy.org) for `numpy.array` for multi-dim arrays and linear algebra